 What happens after I submit the petition?

-Once your petition is submitted, it will be reviewed by the appropriate areas:
+Once your petition is submitted, and all supporting documentation is received, it will be reviewed by the appropriate areas:

 - Petitions submitted for financial reasons, the petition will go before the Office of Financial Aid.